Where do I even begin?

 - They said some venues were unfinished (I only went to the Olympic Park in Barra and all venues inside the park were ready and in full use while I was there.
 I saw the beach volleyball venue and it was in full use for the volleyball games.
 So it all worked out)

 - They said Rio de Janeiro is unsafe, there is an increase of muggings and gun violence (I had ZERO safety issues.
 There were military soldiers and federal police everywhere.
 In the United States and the rest of the world, there are many areas with the same amount of crime.
 So give Rio a break.
 I did, however, take many precautions.
 E.g. stashed cash in my bra, brought an extra debit and credit card)

-So I know you are dying to know.
+I know you are dying to know.
 How was Rio?
 How was the Olympics?
 One word, A-M-A-Z-I-N-G.

 My entire experience at the opening ceremony